QCDHUB/JAM21PDF/README.md

 - proton higher twist STFs
 - neutron higher twist STFs

-NOTE: proton PDFs multiplied by x, rest are not
+NOTE: proton PDFs multiplied by x, other tables are not

 ## LHAPDF info